cdlib/eschol-ui/README.md

 ### Nested Styles ###

-Selectors in this UI library often contain nested parts - [a feature of Sass](http://sass-lang.com/guide#topic-3) (not CSS).
+Selectors in this UI library often contain nested parts - [a feature of Sass](http://sass-lang.com/guide#topic-3).

 The most common nested parts are media query rules, which allow changes to component/object styles at certain screen widths for responsive design.
 These "breakpoints" are written as Sass mixins and specified by Sass variables, such as `screen1`, `screen2`, `screen3`, which define the screen size.